Our daughter is the reason we became a fostering family

 Yes, I do a lot of therapeutic parenting because I'm very aware of where these children have come from.
 Nobody shouts and screams for no reason - there's always something behind it and every child is different.

 I'm more patient and understanding now.
-I've learned that what what I'm seeing on the surface isn't always the full picture.
+I've learned that what I'm seeing on the surface isn't always the full picture.
 There are underlying reasons that children come into foster care, so I adapt.
 We’re not perfect all the time, and we as adults are more than happy to say sorry.

 What would you say to anyone thinking about fostering?

-It’s by far the best thing I ever done, and I can't imagine not having the children we have in our home.
+It’s by far the best thing I have ever done, and I can't imagine not having the children we have in our home.

 At first, the idea that I’d love a child for a month and then they’d move on was hard for me to accept—it felt alien.
 But I realised that if I have a child for a day, a week, or a year, we are part of that chain of love, and that child will never forget us.